Saudi Visa for US Citizens

 Diploma

-American applicant must have a certified and notarized copy of their university degree or training/technical diploma, authenticated by the Saudi Arabian Cultural Mission.
+American applicants must have a certified and notarized copy of their university degree or training/technical diploma, authenticated by the Saudi Arabian Cultural Mission.

 Employment contract

-An employment contract is signed by the American employee and the Saudi employer, then certified by MOFA and the Saudi Chamber of Commerce.
+The American employee signs an employment contract and the Saudi employer, then certified by MOFA and the Saudi Chamber of Commerce.

 Power of Attorney